 A community-led effort to support Razer peripherals on Linux.
 It consists of:

-Written in C. Configured to rebuild on kernel updates (via DKMS)
+Written in C and configured to rebuild on kernel updates using DKMS

 Adding persistence support, battery notifications and turning off brightness on screensaver